-The superintendent or designee shall have the authority to classify and control the promotion of students in accordance with the General School Laws of the State of Michigan.
+The superintendent or his/her designee shall have the authority to determine classify and control the promotion of students in accordance with the general school laws of the State of Michigan.

-Reporting to parents is an integral part of the school program and is requisite to assuring a sharing of responsibility by parents and teachers for the learning and growth of the child.
+Reporting to parents is an integral part of the school program and is requisite to assuring a sharing of responsibility by parents and teachers for the learning and growth of the student child.

-The progress of each pupil shall be measured periodically, and reports of such progress shall be communicated to his/her parents or guardian at regular intervals.
-These reports, both oral and written, are intended to assist both the student and the parent and to stimulate their cooperation in furthering the student's continued growth.
+The progress of each student pupil shall be measured periodically, and reports of such progress shall be communicated to his/her parents or guardian. at regular intervals.
+These reports, both oral and written, are intended to assist both the student and the parent and to promote to stimulate their cooperation in furthering the student's continued growth.
+The responsibility of devising various reporting forms and practices shall be that of the superintendent or his/her designee.